mammenarjun2/Cloud-Build-Automation-Terraform/README.md

 ### What does it do?

-Allows you to deploy a CI/CD with GCP using the native managed service Cloudbuild with speed.
-Taking care of the extra steps of configuring terraform,terraform state, cloudbuild steps and getting your Github repository connected to the pipline.
+Allows you to deploy a CI/CD with GCP using the native managed service Cloudbuild, by taking care of the extra steps of configuring terraform,terraform state,cloudbuild configuration steps and getting your Github repository connected to the pipline via terraform.

 ### Addtional notes